KTH/evolene/README.md

 ## Use Evolene CI with Github Actions

-Add this to a Github Action workflow `.github/workflows`.
+Add the **Github Action yaml content below** to a the Github Action workflow `.github/workflows/main.yml`.
 That is it 🎉!

 If you have 🔑 secret environment variables somewhere in your process (like tests) add them in `/ Settings / Secrets / Repository secrets / EVOLENE_TEST_SECRETS` as _key=value_ pairs and access them as `$(YOUR_ENV_KEY)`, there are more customizing you can do: